 Jack-o made chewing sounds with his gummy mouth.
 “Thanks for sharing your candy with me, buddy!
 This is delicious.”

 Little Jack couldn’t help wondering if at some point he would have to admit to himself that pumpkins can’t actually eat candy.
-The pumpkin was be a figment of his imagination surely … he must have been wondering aloud, because Jack-o turned a darker shade of orange and said:
+The pumpkin was a figment of his imagination surely … he must have been wondering aloud, because Jack-o turned a darker shade of orange and said:

 “Well, well, this is just awkward.
 Look at that, my own friend telling me I don’t exist.
 I’m blushing.
 I guess I should’ve seen this coming.
-I’ve told you jack, the patch is magical.
+I’ve told you Jack, the patch is magical.
 We’ve done our job.
 Now yours is to believe.”

 “I want to, I really do.
 Look, Jack-o, it’s…” before Jack could finish, Todd, the Destructor, the Masher of Guts, came walking around the corner dragging a stick across a white picket fence.
 “Oh no!”

 T-t-t-t-t-t-t-t-t-t-t-t-t-t-t-T-T-T-T-T-T-T-T, the drumming of the stick on the wooden fence sent chills up the spine of Jack and the gooey place that would’ve been a spine for Jack-O.